raystack/compass/docs/docs/roadmap.md

 ## The Role

 Meteor and Compass are two halves of one system.
-Meteor goes wide — connecting to every source, resolving entities, building the graph.
-Compass goes deep — storing the graph, making it queryable, serving it to every consumer.
+Meteor goes wide — connecting to every source, extracting rich metadata, and delivering it.
+Compass goes deep — resolving entities, storing the graph, making it queryable, and serving it to every consumer.

 Meteor is the agent that roams your infrastructure.
-Compass is the brain that remembers what the agent found and answers questions about it.
+Compass is the brain that remembers what the agent found, figures out what's the same thing across sources, and answers questions about it.

-As Meteor evolves from a flat metadata collector into a context graph builder, Compass evolves from a search catalog into the **persistence, query, and serving layer** for that graph.
+As Meteor evolves from a flat metadata collector into a richer extraction and delivery pipeline, Compass evolves from a search catalog into the **graph construction, persistence, query, and serving layer**.
 The division of responsibility:

-- **Meteor** owns collection, entity resolution, and graph construction.
+- **Meteor** owns collection, enrichment, and delivery of raw observations from sources.
-- **Compass** owns storage, indexing, querying, and serving.
+- **Compass** owns entity resolution, graph construction, storage, indexing, querying, and serving.

+Meteor sends raw observations — "I found this thing at this source with these properties."
+Compass resolves those observations against what it already knows, deduplicates, constructs the graph, and serves it.
+This keeps Meteor stateless and simple, while Compass — which already has the full graph context needed for resolution — owns the intelligence.

 The consumer base expands from humans using a UI to AI agents calling APIs.
 Both remain first-class.
 But the AI serving path is where most of the new investment goes.